mmrmaximuzz/rsa-simple/README.md

     I am too dumb to make portable programs (yet) so rsa-simple uses standard POSIX header `arpa/inet.h` for `htons/ntohs` declarations and random device `/dev/urandom` to generate randoms.
+Also it uses bash shell to run tests.

 * standard C compiler/linker

+## Compilation

+You can use Makefile in the main directory

+    $ make
+    $ make test
+    $ sudo make install

+or compile it from the command line.
+Three executables are generated: rsakeygen, rsaencrypt, rsadecrypt.

+To uninstall the program:

+    $ sudo make uninstall

 ## Usage

-Compile and link the program.
-You can use Makefile in the main directory or compile it by yourself.
-Three executables are generated: rsa-generate-key, rsa-encrypt, rsa-decrypt

 * Key generation

     To generate a new RSA pair run

-        $ ./rsa-generate-key key_size public_key private_key
+        $ rsakeygen key_size public_key private_key

     `key_size` is the key size (in bytes) you want to generate. `key_size` must be in range from 256 to 1024.
 Lower limit is set to 256 because keys with size less than 256 bytes